Integralist/integralist.co.uk/content/page/resume.md

   **Impact**: Customers will get more flexible and advanced sign-in features.

 - **What**: Implemented a new code-generated Go API client with the help of [openapi-generator.tech](https://openapi-generator.tech).
-  **Why**: Part of a larger initiative to use the OpenAPI specification to code-generate multiple language API clients.
+  **Why**: Part of a larger initiative to use the OpenAPI specification to code-generate language API clients.
-  **Impact**: We have a lot of customers interested in Go who are able to more easily interact with our platform now.
+  **Impact**: We have a lot of customers interested in Go who are now able to interact with our platform.

+- **What**: I was the SME (Subject Matter Expert) on a cross-team collaboration for supporting custom headers in healthchecks for Terraform.
+  **Why**: An important customer required this feature as part of a large-scale event.
+  **Impact**: We completed the project ahead of schedule and the event was a success.

 - **What**: Implemented a solution to reduce API calls in the Fastly Terraform provider ([PR](https://github.com/fastly/terraform-provider-fastly/pull/593)).
-  **Why**: The provider was making unnecessary API calls that was causing problems for multiple scenarios.
+  **Why**: The provider was making unnecessary API calls that was causing network and performance problems, and was affecting our platform reliability.
   **Impact**: I reduced the time for a 'plan' (and the time it takes to run the integration tests) by ~70%!
-This improves the quality of life for our customers, while also helping to protect the Fastly API, and finally benefits the developers working on the provider.
+This improves the quality of life for our customers, while also helping to protect the Fastly API, and benefits the developers working on the provider.

 - **What**: Implemented a new code-generated Rust API client with the help of [openapi-generator.tech](https://openapi-generator.tech).
-  **Why**: Part of a larger initiative to use the OpenAPI specification to code-generate multiple language API clients.
+  **Why**: Part of a larger initiative to use the OpenAPI specification to code-generate language API clients.
-  **Impact**: We have a lot of customers interested in Rust who are able to more easily interact with our platform now.
+  **Impact**: We have a lot of customers interested in Rust who are now able to interact with our platform.

 - **What**: Implemented retry behaviour for critical section of [customer facing platform software](https://fiddle.fastlydemo.net).
-  **Why**: A hard to reproduce, and intermittent, network failure would cause services to be restarted at the infrastructure layer, which was a very slow and costly process.
+  **Why**: A hard to reproduce, and intermittent, network failure was causing services to restart at the infrastructure layer, which was a slow and costly process.
   **Impact**: Developers wouldn't waste cycles having to manually re-start flaky/failing CI jobs, and a large reduction in service remediation latency.

 - **What**: Designed a [PKCE](https://pragmaticwebsecurity.com/articles/oauthoidc/from-implicit-to-pkce.html) (Proof Key for Code Exchange) OAuth flow for existing authentication systems.
-  **Why**: We wanted multiple public clients to be able to support OAuth.
+  **Why**: We wanted all our public clients to be able to support OAuth.
   **Impact**: We increase the security and flexibility of our authentication systems.

 - **What**: Designed and developed a CLI based strategy (in [go](https://go.dev/)) for integrating an OAuth user flow.
-This included co-authoring the relevant Rust work (in a separate internal auth service) to support multiple Fastly clients (i.e. a client might be one of Fastly's existing web properties like [developer.fastly.com](https://developer.fastly.com) or the [Fastly CLI](https://github.com/fastly/cli)).
+This included co-authoring the relevant Rust work (in a separate internal auth service) to support different Fastly clients (i.e. a client might be one of Fastly's existing web properties like [developer.fastly.com](https://developer.fastly.com) or the [Fastly CLI](https://github.com/fastly/cli)).
-  **Why**: Users of the Fastly CLI only had the ability to configure a single token, once.
+  **Why**: Users of the Fastly CLI could not configure more than one token.
 This would mean the token typically, for convenience, would be a long-lived token (e.g. no expiry).
-This was a tedious flow for users as they needed to manually interact with multiple areas of the Fastly UI before then having to go back to the CLI to apply a token.
+This was a tedious flow for users as they needed to manually interact with different areas of the Fastly UI before then having to go back to the CLI to apply a token.
-  **Impact**: Users have a slick and easy authentication flow that is more secure and provides better best practices (i.e. using short-lived tokens that are regenerated frequently).
+  **Impact**: Users have a slick and easy authentication flow that is more secure and provides better best practices (i.e. using short-lived tokens that regenerate frequently).

 - **What**: Developed features and bug fixes for, as well as managed and coordinated, [a major v1.0.0 release of the Fastly Terraform provider](https://github.com/fastly/terraform-provider-fastly/releases/tag/v1.0.0).
-  **Why**: The provider had been stuck in 0.x Hell for many years and more generally was not in a great state.
+  **Why**: The provider had been at 0.x for the past couple years and more generally was not in a great state.
   **Impact**: A greatly simplified user experience (UX) via a more consistent interface, the fixing of multitude bugs, and resolving a potential issue that otherwise could trigger data loss, resulted in a much improved product for Fastly customers.

 > "This is a HUGE milestone for the provider, it's come a long way since we adopted it and we've always been building up to being able to cut this v1 release.